-Check out these great productivity apps for iPhone and iPad to help you get things done quicker and smarter.
+These productivity apps for iPhone and iPad will help you get things done quicker and smarter.

 Everyone can benefit from productivity apps, and the iPhone and iPad are great devices for getting things done, whether that’s managing your tasks and projects or actually doing work.
 The fact they are portable means that you can have all the information you need to plan and deliver work with you at all times.

 They’re like an outboard brain, storing stuff to stop it buzzing around your subconscious.
 In this article, we look at apps which help you get stuff done, included task managers, planners and spreadsheets.